Get free heat pump quotes

 This is more likely to happen with air-source heat pumps or air-to-air heat pumps since ground-source heat pumps fare better in very cold weather conditions – when the outside air is at 0ºC, the ground is usually at 10ºC.

-Below freezing, condensation on your property’s walls in colder temperatures can cause dampness and reduce heat pump performance due to icing up.
-But, more on this later.
+Below freezing, condensation on your property’s walls in colder temperatures can cause dampness and reduce heat pump performance due to icing up (more on this further down)

 Air-to-air heat pumps double up as air conditioning units in the summer, so they might also run constantly during a heatwave as they struggle to cool the home.